Workplace Community and Wellbeing: Fostering a Healthy and Productive Environment

 Physical and Mental Health

 Spending a significant portion of our waking hours at work emphasises the need for a healthy environment.
 Workplace wellbeing directly impacts mental health, stress levels, and overall life satisfaction.
-Employees have the right to understand what is expected of them, and for this to be upheld fairly and consistently: clear expectations are essential for fostering a productive and harmonious workplace.
-When employees understand what is expected of them, they can align their efforts, contribute effectively, and work toward shared goals.
-Workplaces that prioritise health ultimately reduce anxiety, stress and conflict, encourage mutual accountability and a sense of purpose.
+This includes ensuring clear expectations are upheld fairly and consistently, which reduces anxiety and conflict while encouraging mutual accountability and a sense of purpose.

 Change Capacity